 In contrast, institutional landlords are profit-maximizing machines.
 Part of the reason is that they have shareholders who demand maximum performance.

 Unlike mom-and-pop landlords, institutional landlords are not building personal relationships.
 Everything is strictly business.
+At least landlords can use problems as teachable moments for their children.

 How To Raise The Rent Without Awkwardness